 All legal content (text included in the contract) should be included on the the full-text (left) side, while the overview side can be used to highlight important deal information and put legal jargon into plain English.
 Important note: the overview is not legally incorporated into the agreement.

-Outlaw creates the smoothest, most intuitive deal flow when an Overview is included, and when it contains all elements present in the full contract (click here to learn more about elements).
-In fact, much of Outlaw's functionality depends on Overviews:
+Outlaw creates the smoothest, most intuitive deal flow when an Overview is included, and when it contains all elements present in the full contract.

-Most importantly, when elements are filled-in within the Overview, they auto-fill in the full contract text!
-This makes it possible to draft an entire agreement in seconds, and nearly impossible to accidentally share an incomplete draft.
+Most importantly, when elements are filled-in within the overview, they auto-fill in the full contract text, making it possible to complete drafts in seconds and helping to avoid errors like sharing incomplete drafts with counterparties or approvers.

-Most Overview sections relate to content present in the full contract.
-So Outlaw lets you link related sections together, so that you can easily refer back to the contract full-text while looking at the Overview.
-Once sections have been linked, clicking on an Overview section reveals the corresponding full-text sections underneath for instant reference!
+You can link overview content to its corresponding full-text sections, so that it's easy to refer back to the contract while looking at the overview.
+Once sections have been linked, clicking on an overview section reveals the corresponding full-text sections below for instant reference: